davidB/nix-on-debian/README.md

 A OCI / Docker image to be able to run `nix-shell` (or other nix tool) over a debian image (and not a nixos image).

-The user inside the image is not root, he is name 'ci' and have 'sudo'.

 ## Sample usage

 ### local